 Should you just prepare for the worst and hope for the best?
 No need, just stay mindful.
 Being in each moment and experiencing your own birth is going to be far more helpful than anticipating all manner of trouble, and then being caught off guard by a fast labour.
 All the suggestions in this article are just as useful in a spontaneous labour, so you might want to think about adding them to your mental toolkit for birth regardless of what your expectations are.
 Walk that labour labyrinth.
 Go with what you are given.
 Make the best choices you can with the information you have been given and keep moving forward.

-Jennifer Hazi is a mother, midwife, childbirth educator and doula educator & mentor in Sydney, Australia.
+Jennifer Hazi is a mother, midwife, educator and mentor in Sydney, Australia.

 She is really passionate about women having voices and choices in maternity care and absolutely loves working alongside women and their loved ones during this time.